FreeCAD/FreeCAD-documentation/wiki/OpenSCAD_ScaleMeshFeature.md

 ## Notes

 -   The function does not modify the existing mesh, but returns a new mesh.
--   The function can be accessed via python:
+-   The function can be accessed via python   *

 ```python